 Clinical Scholars in Informatics

-The Clinical Scholars in Informatics (CSI) pathway is a two-year program designed for residents to further develop their clinical skills in informatics and health information technologies with the support and guidance of a mentorship team.
+The Clinical Scholars in Informatics (CSI) pathway is a two-year program designed for residents to further develop their skills in informatics and health information technologies with the support and guidance of a mentorship team.

 Global Health Pathway